 5. Optimizing inventory management

 Poor inventory management, from stockouts to overstocking, can hurt throughput.
 A lack of raw materials stops production, while excess work in progress, or pipeline inventory, slows movement.
-Therefore, use practices like JIT and demand forecasting so consignment inventory and other materials arrive exactly when needed without buildup.
+Therefore, use practice like JIT and demand forecasting so consignment inventory and other materials arrive exactly when needed without buildup.

 The Role of Technology in Optimizing Throughput Rate